iabhisekbosepm/Campus-Recruitment-Drive/README.md

 6. Create Classification Model on Placed with all possible models
 7. Confussion Matrix mandatory for Classification & R^2 mandatory for Regression

-# Need accuracy more than 80%
+# Need accuracy more than 80% on Classification & 0.1 atleast

 # Steps:
 1. You need to craete your branch in this repo